Breast awareness is important for women of all ages, even if you’re having regular mammograms.

 You don’t need to be an expert or use a special technique to check your breasts.
 Take the time to get to know the normal look and feel of your breasts as part of everyday activities like showering, dressing, putting on body lotion or simply looking in the mirror.
-Knowing what is normal for you will help you to detect any new breast changes.
+Knowing what is normal for you will help you to detect any new breast or nipple changes.

 Breast changes to look out for include: